Skip to Content

 I was a U.S. Navy diver for 14 years and used to be a Navy dive instructor.

 I like traveling and living out of a suitcase.
-I enjoy getting calls four o'clock in the morning saying hey, 'You got to be at the airport, grab your stuff and go.'
+I enjoy getting calls at four o'clock in the morning saying hey, ‘You got to be at the airport, grab your stuff and go.’

 Thinking about the next generation of commercial divers in the salvage industry, give us the “pitch” on why anyone would pursue this as a career?